mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-12-Additional-Domain-Controller-and-AD-Replication/README.md

 ## Next Lab

-**Lab-13 — Centralized Logging and Syslog for Identity Events**
+**Lab-13 — Centralized Logging and Event Forwarding for Identity Events**

-Lab-13 will build on this directory resilience foundation by centralizing identity-related logs and improving visibility into authentication, directory, and security events across the MRTG environment.
+Lab-13 will build on this directory resilience foundation by centralizing identity-related Windows security events and improving visibility into authentication, directory, and account lifecycle activity across the MRTG environment.